5 Best Egg White Substitutes (+ Our Favorite Recipe)

 Flax seeds also make a great egg white substitute.

 These seeds are well known for their use as a dietary supplement.
-They are rich in omega fatty acids as well as B vitamins, iron, and magnesium.
-They are also packed with fiber and make for a great constipation treatment.
+They are rich in omega fatty acids, including omega-3, as well as B vitamins, iron, and magnesium.
+They’re also packed with fiber and make for a great constipation treatment.

 These tiny, nutrient-rich seeds have a unique outer layer that contains mucilaginous substances.
 When exposed to water, this material swells and becomes slimy.
 It forms a binding agent that perfectly mimics egg whites used in baking.